 2. Imagine a cup that is broken into pieces.

-My first reaction to this information described above was «do I stop reaching my goals?
+My first reaction to the abovementioned information was, «Do I stop reaching my goals?
 Don’t I want to do good?» Yes!
 But you want to remove the obsessed quality of perfectionism.
 And stop fixing things that are not broken!
-Imagine going to the whole and full cup, starting to paste it!
+Imagine going to the whole cup and starting to paste it!
 This is what I have been doing symbolically for many years.

-If something actually is broken or on the scale’s minus side, you need to fix it.
-Are you traumatized, seek therapy.
+If something is broken or on the scale’s minus side, you need to fix it.
+If are you traumatized?
+Seek therapy.
 If you have debt, Earn more money, or are clueless about a topic, read more about it.
-Did you fail your exam, take a new one!
-But use your fixing efforts on things that are objectively broken or on the minus side!
+Did you fail your exam?
+Take a new one!
+But use your fixing efforts on objectively broken things or the minus side!
 What happened to me here was that I reached a point in my life not long ago where «I had it all».
 And my mind kept searching for new things to fix.
-I felt stressful in my body, without any reason!
-In some cases, I have created problems, only to fix it later.
-Also known as self-sabotage.
+I felt stressed in my body, without any reason!
+Sometimes, I have created problems only to fix them later, also known as self-sabotage.

 Aiming for a higher purpose

-This point is about taking on a new project, such as going to school, taking a job, or creating a new business idea.
+This point concerns taking on a new project, such as going to school, working, or creating a new business idea.
 The point here is that it is not coming from a mental frame of lacking something.
-Your intentions and drives don’t come from proving something or fixing something because of the idea of not being «good enough».
+Your intentions and drives don’t come from proving or fixing something because of the idea of not being «good enough».
 Read more about being good enough here:

 So things don’t HAVE to be on the highest end of the scale – a 10.
-Opposite, you only focus on fixing things that are actually broken or weak.
+Opposite, you only focus on fixing things that are broken or weak.
 You can create something new (make a cup).
 And this is neither fixing something that is broken nor not appreciating something good enough.
-If you liked the steps for how to stop perfectionism, feel free to share this post with friends and family.
+If you liked the steps to stop perfectionism, share this post with friends and family.